MRaza98/BIPM/README.md

 - Critical reflection of the used data warehousing technologies
 5. Process Mining based on the event logs of the operational databases (with a tool of your choice, e.g., Disco or ProM).
 6. Business recommendations for the management and project reflection.

+## Data Science Exam:
+1. Metrics for evaluating models (incl. confusion matrix).
+(Might be good to have a non-programmatic calculator).
+2. Overfitting vs Underfitting (generalization and what it actually means).
+  2.1 How to counter overfitting?
+3. Fundamental understanding of how decision trees are built and implied (as XGboost and other parameters are also dependent on it).
+4. _We will not have to write code but might have to interpret._
+5.